Bourn Brook flows from Caxton in Cambridgeshire down to Byron’s Pool in Granchester, where it joins the River Cam.

 You can also find out more about Bourn brook from our local contact Ruth Hawksley at firstname.lastname@example.org or 01954 713533.

 Bourn has a Flood Action Group, which monitors the water level and advises on action should the brook flood.
+Its has been re-vitalised in 2021 during the floods over the 20/21 winter.
+If you would like to join the group please contact email@example.com.
 The water level is monitored every few hours in the winter months and automatically reports the height via a Twitter feed.

 The water level at Comberton is also monitored by the Flood information service provided by the Environment Agency.